sblg/FLUCbio/README.md

 `FLUCbio.fluc_measure(data)`

+The auc is calculated as the integral along the time axis using the composite trapezoidal rule.
+Numpy's trapz function is used for this.

 Parameters | Type | Description
 ------------ | -------------  | ---------------------
 `input_data` |_pandas dataframe, numpy array, list of list or tuple_ |2-D input with time points being the first dimension and measurements being the second